kaosat-dev/Blenvy/README.md

 ## Limitations / issues
 - some components have to be defined in ```text``` in Blender, might try using the AppTypeRegistry and some Python code on the Blender side for a nicer UI (although this loses the "fast & easy, no tooling" approach)
-- Some of `bevy_rapier`/physics code / ways to define colliders could perhaps be done better within Blender (currently it also goes via RON)
+- Some of `bevy_rapier`/physics code / ways to define colliders could perhaps be done better/visually within Blender (currently it also goes via RON)

 ## Future work
 - I have a number of other tools/ code  helpers that I have not yet included here, because they need cleanup/ might make this example too complex

 ## Credits